mmh52/Forecast-Solar-Energy/README.md

         SARIMA is a suitable model for our project.

      - **SARIMAX:**  SARIMAX extends SARIMA by including exogenous variables in the model.
 This model is suitable if other features of the time series data play an important role in forecasting feature values.
-In our project, we pick the Global Horizon as an exogenous variable to forecast direct normal irradiance.
+In our project, we pick the Zenith Angle as an exogenous variable to forecast direct normal irradiance.

 ## Future Work